 STUDENT LEARNING OUTCOMES

-Upon completion of this course a student will be able to:
+After successful completion of this course students will be able to:

-A. Demonstrate basic familiarity with software commonly used in audio/video/film/multimedia production.
+Outcome 1: Demonstrate basic familiarity with software and basic operation/competency of Mac and Windows-based computer operating systems, file management, and networks/servers commonly used in audio/video/film/multimedia production.